-Homily for third Sunday, ordinary time year A.
+Homily for third Sunday in ordinary time, year A

-Some Christians get distracted because they focus their attention, their energy and everything they got on the person presenting the word of God to them and pay little or no attention to the word itself.
-That was what must have happened in the Church of Corinth; Paul came and preached the gospel of Christian freedom, freedom from the power of the law to live by grace.
-And probably some took him for a freedom fighter, one who has come to fight to free them from ‘Pharisaic burden’; they followed him and not the message.
+Many Christians get distracted by focusing on the “darkness” that seems surrounds them, they focus on less important things, on the presenter of the word of God and pay little or no attention to the word itself.
+That was what must have happened in the Church of Corinth.
+Paul came preaching the gospel of Christian freedom, freedom from the power of the law to live by grace.
+He was probably mistook for a mere freedom fighter, one who has come to fight to free them from ‘Pharisaic burden’; they followed him and not Christ the light.

-Some said they belonged to Apollos.
-According to Acts of the Apostle 18:24-26 Apollos was an intelligent man, very eloquent in preaching the gospel of Jesus Christ, vast in scripture and so was probably admired by a section of the believers for his eloquence and not the message.
-The same thing must have happened with Cephas.
-Some also said they belonged to Cephas.
-Cephas is the Jewish translation of Peter, which means that Peter was a Jew.
-Probably some Jews followed him because they believed one cannot become a Christian without first been a Jew, the Jewish law must not be erased completely… Others said we belong to Christ.
+Some others claimed they belonged to Apollos who was an intelligent man, very eloquent in preaching the gospel of Jesus Christ, vast in scripture (Acts 18:24-26).
+He too was probably admired by a section of the believers for his eloquence and not the message.
+The same thing must have happened with Cephas, for some also said they belong to him.
+Cephas is an Aramaic translation of the name Peter, he too was probably followed for some tribal affiliation.
+Others said we belong to Christ.